The Hybrid Reality

 4. Metrics that lie

 This one should make more leaders uncomfortable than it does.
-It is a fundamental problem.

 - Velocity lives in one dashboard.